navekedem/ibkr-trading-bot/README.md

 IBKR Trading Bot is an automated trading application that integrates with Interactive Brokers (IBKR) to execute trading strategies.
 The project consists of a backend server built with Node.js/TypeScript and a React-based frontend client for monitoring and controlling trading activities.

-The bot supports both Interactive Brokers and Alpaca as data providers, allowing users to implement and execute various trading strategies with real-time market data.
+The bot supports Interactive Brokers as data provider, allowing users to implement and execute various trading strategies with real-time market data.

 ## Project Structure